-- 1 property owner the ability to opt-out of having the property owner's information shared - with third parties, except where expressly permitted by state and federal law. - 3 (8) Marketing and Communications.
-Marketing practices for a PACE agency/authority/district - 4 that are or could appear to be unfair, deceptive, abusive, or misleading, or that violate - 5 applicable laws or regulations, that are inappropriate, incomplete or are inconsistent with - 6 the PACE agency's/authority's/district's purpose are prohibited. - 7 (9) Protected Classes.
-The PACE agency/authority/district shall not discriminate against - 8 individuals on the basis of race, color, ancestry, disability, national origin, religion, age, - 9 familial status, marital status, sex, gender, sexual orientation, gender identity and - 10 expression, or genetic information. - 11 (10) Contractor Management. - 12 (a) Any work under a PACE agency/authority/district requiring a license under any - applicable law to make a qualifying improvement shall be performed by a contractor - properly licensed, certified or registered pursuant to state law. - 15 (b) Contractors performing work under a PACE agency/authority/district shall comply - with each of the following conditions: (i) Be licensed and insured pursuant to the - applicable statutory requirements; (ii) Agree to comply with all program requirements - and marketing guidelines; (iii) Act in good faith to timely resolve property owner - 19 complaints. - 20 (c) PACE programs shall have and shall strictly enforce anti-kickback policies and - 21 procedures that prohibit direct financial or other monetary incentives to contractors in - 22 exchange for or related to such contractor being awarded work under a PACE program, - excepting payment for the contractor's installation of eligible improvements. - 24 (11) Financing.
-The PACE agency/authority/district will establish pricing rules and - 25 enforcement mechanisms to ensure property owners are protected from excessive or - unjustified prices and charges.
-In addition, the PACE agency/authority/district shall - 27 require compliance with each of the following conditions prior to the issuance of any - funding to the contractor: - 29 (a) Contractors have certified that any necessary permits have been obtained; - 30 (b) Verification that the qualifying improvements have been installed; - 31 (c) The property owner and the contractor have signed a final inspection and/or certificate - of completion that all improvements have been installed to the property owner's
+8 (8) Marketing and Communications.
+Marketing practices for a PACE agency/authority/district 9 that are or could appear to be unfair, deceptive, abusive, or misleading, or that violate 10 applicable laws or regulations, that are inappropriate, incomplete or are inconsistent with 11 the PACE agency's/authority's/district's purpose are prohibited.

+(9) Protected_Classes.
+The PACE agency/authority/district shall not discriminate against individuals on the basis of race, color, ancestry, disability, national origin, religion, age, familial status, marital status, sex, gender, sexual orientation, gender identity and expression, or genetic information.

+- 16 (10) Contractor Management. - (a) Any work under a PACE agency/authority/district requiring a license under any applicable law to make a qualifying improvement shall be performed by a contractor properly licensed, certified or registered pursuant to state or local law.

+(b) Contractors performing work under a PACE agency/authority/district shall comply with each of the following conditions: (i) Be licensed and insured pursuant to the applicable statutory requirements; (ii) Agree to comply with all program requirements and marketing guidelines; (iii) Act in good faith to timely resolve property owner complaints.

+(c) PACE programs shall have and shall strictly enforce anti-kickback policies and procedures that prohibit direct financial or other monetary incentives to contractors in exchange for or related to such contractor being awarded work under a PACE program, excepting payment for the contractor's installation of eligible improvements.

+(11) Financing.
+The PACE agency/authority/district will establish pricing rules and enforcement mechanisms to ensure property owners are protected from excessive or unjustified prices and charges.
+In addition, the PACE agency/authority/district shall require compliance with each of the following conditions prior to the issuance of any

+- I funding to the contractor: - 2 (a) Contractors have certified that any necessary permits have been obtained; - 3 (b) Verification that the qualifying improvements have been installed; - 4 (c) The property owner and the contractor have signed a final inspection and/or certificate 5 of completion that all improvements have been installed to the property owner's 6 satisfaction.